IN-CORE/incore-docs/manual/source/faq.md

     is assigned when the set is uploaded to the IN-CORE services.
 For details how to do it see technical documentation or contact us at <incore-dev@lists.illinois.edu>.

 - *How do I import files to IN-CORE datasets service?*

     There are two ways of importing files such as inventory datasets to IN-CORE service.
 The first uses Python script calling **pyIncore* for file upload, and the second describes how to use a web application (Postmen, RESTer) to send POST request with "attached" files directly to the service.
 For details see [Tutorials](https://incore.ncsa.illinois.edu/tutorials).

 - *Can I create and use my own earthquakes?
 I used an earthquake from hazard service for my analysis but I need different intensities.
 Do I need to upload simulated earthquakes to hazard service and then use it?

     Yes, you can define your own earthquake by creating the (hazard) json file through [pyIncore](https://github.com/IN-CORE/pyincore/blob/master/tests/test_hazardservice.py#L122), similar to the one provided in the [example](https://github.com/IN-CORE/pyincore/blob/master/tests/eq-model.json).
-    Currently you do need to upload your file to hazard service.
+    Currently you either run that pyincore method do need to upload your file to hazard service.
 For additional information see IN-CORE [wiki]((https://opensource.ncsa.illinois.edu/confluence/display/INCORE1/questions/160860190/answers/160863042?flashId=-1769862417)) page.

 - *Is Geopandas (package x) part of pyIncore?*